ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> }
 >> ```
 >>
->> You should get the same result as in the example above with `"status": "todo"` indicating that the DKIM will be installed.
+>> You should get the same result as in the example above, with `"status": "todo"` indicating that DKIM will be activated.
 >>
 > **2. Check the status of the DKIM operation**
 >> Once you have launched the DKIM activation process, follow the installation status to ensure that the installation completes, or to retrieve the DNS records if your DNS zone is managed outside of your OVHcloud Control Panel.<br>